-In India there is CLÍNICA NIVARIA We are aware of the importance of early detection of any type of eye condition in children.
+In the CLÍNICA NIVARIA We are aware of the importance of early detection of any type of eye condition in children.
 Visual problems in childhood can have serious consequences such as a delay in school learning.
 That is why we have professionals specialized in children's eye health.

 Refractive defects in childhood